 At times we have children who are at risk for potentially life-threatening allergies.
 Anaphylaxis is a severe allergic reaction caused by foods, insect bites, latex or other substances.
-It is the parents/caregivers responsibility to inform the Director if a child is at risk and of their child's allergy and/or asthma and complete an Anaphylaxis Emergency Plan prior to the child attending school.
-See Appendix C for a complete copy of our Anaphylaxis Policy.
+It is the parents/caregivers responsibility to inform the Director if a child is at risk of an anaphylactic allergy.
+Parents are also required to complete an Anaphylaxis Emergency Plan prior to the child attending school for an allergy and/or asthma prior to the child attending school.
+See Appendix C for the complete Anaphylaxis Policy.